Jean-Bertrand Aristide: 1991 coup d'état

 In September 1991 the army performed a coup against him (1991 Haitian coup d'état), led by army general Raoul Cédras, who had been promoted by Aristide in June to commander in chief of the army.
 Aristide was deposed on 29 September 1991, and after several days sent into exile, his life only saved by the intervention of U.S., French and Venezuelan diplomats.
 In accordance with the requirements of article 149 of the Haitian Constitution, Superior Court justice Joseph Nérette was installed as président provisoire to serve until elections were held within 90 days of Aristide's resignation.
 However, real power was held by army commander Raoul Cédras.
 High-ranking members of the Haitian National Intelligence Service (SIN), which had been set up and financed in the 1980s by the U.S. Central Intelligence Agency (CIA) as part of the war on drugs, were involved in the coup, and were reportedly still receiving funding and training from the CIA for intelligence-gathering activities at the time of the coup, but this funding reportedly ended after the coup.
-The New York Times said that "No evidence suggests that the C.I.A. backed the coup or intentionally undermined President Aristide."
+The New York Times stated, "No evidence suggests that the C.I.A. backed the coup or intentionally undermined President Aristide."
 However, press reports about possible CIA involvement in Haitian politics before the coup sparked congressional hearings in the United States.

 A campaign of terror against Aristide supporters was started by Emmanuel Constant after Aristide was forced out of power.
 In 1993, Constant, who had been on the CIA's payroll as an informant since 1992, organized the Front for the Advancement and Progress of Haïti (FRAPH), which targeted and killed Aristide supporters.